AdobeDocs/campaign.en/help/v8/config/email-settings.md

 You can configure Adobe Campaign to keep a copy of emails sent from your platform.

 Adobe Campaign itself does not manage archived files.
-It does enable you to send the messages of your choice to a dedicated BCC email address, from where they can be processed and archived using an external system.
-The .eml files corresponding to the sent emails can be transferred to a remote server, such as an SMTP email server.
+It does enable you to send the messages of your choice to a dedicated BCC (blind carbon copy) email address, from where they can be processed and archived using an external system.
+The .eml files corresponding to the sent emails can then be transferred to a remote server, such as an SMTP email server.

 >[!CAUTION]
 >
 >For privacy reasons, BCC emails must be processed by an archiving system capable of storing securely personally identifiable information (PII).

-The archiving destination is the BCC (blind carbon copy) email address, invisible to the delivery recipients, that you must specify.
+The archiving destination is the BCC email address of your choice, which will remain invisible to the delivery recipients.

 ![](../assets/do-not-localize/speech.png)  As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to communicate the BCC email address to be used for archiving.

-Once the BCC email address is configured, you must enable the dedicated option at the delivery level.
+Once the BCC email address is defined, you must enable the dedicated option at the delivery level.

 >[!CAUTION]
 >